Why is it important to pay yourself first? (The number 1 savings hack)

 Anyway, those are my thoughts on why it is important to pay yourself first; let me know yours in the comments below.

-If you would like any help in figuring out money and life, get in touch below.
+If you want help figuring out money and life, get in touch below.